Great to have you, Rush Limboy, here behind the Golden EIB.

 They loved it.

-They loved it, and then they loved this.
+And then they loved this.

-It was the great Thomas Jefferson who said the God who gave us life gave us liberty.
+It was the great Thomas Jefferson who said, the God who gave us life gave us liberty.

 Jefferson asked, can the liberties of a nation be secure when we have removed a conviction that these liberties are the gift of God?